 - Demographic decline, partially offset by immigration

-- Highly dependent on world, especially European, markets
+- Highly dependent on world markets, especially Europe

 - Prominence of automotive and mechanical engineering industries

 - Persistent (but reducing) backwardness in Eastern Länder

 - Low start-up activity and insufficient venture capital

 The exceptional performance of 2017 is unlikely to be repeated in 2018.
 The poor performance in the first quarter will only be partly offset by a recovery over the rest of the year.
 As a result, the economy is approaching potential growth estimated at around 1.5%.

 Economic growth is mainly driven by domestic demand.
 Household consumption remains sustained.
 One of the key factors behind this dynamism is the strength of the labor market, which has seen increasing employment and strong wage growth.
 In late 2017, the amount of open positions stood at 1.1 million: an all-time high.
 Labor demand is especially high in the trade, education, and health sectors, accompanied by high levels of demand in the manufacturing industries and for part-time workers.
 Therefore, by the end of 2018, the threshold of 45 million people in employment could be reached for the first time, with the unemployment rate set to continue its downward trend towards 5%.
 In addition, households are benefitting from an increase in family allowances, as well as the reduction in health insurance and pension contributions.